-A series of Africa Programme research projects, publications and events are examining African states' bilateral and multilateral relationships, and the influence that African governments, institutions and citizens exert in global affairs.
-As part of this research focus, programme work seeks to improve understanding of individual countries' political and economic diplomacy and strategic autonomy (including projects on Zambia and Tanzania); evolving relations with traditional partners such as the EU and the UK; emerging or deepening relations with countries in the Asia-Pacific region and the Gulf states; and re-engagement with Central and Eastern Europe (CEE) and Russia.
+A series of Africa Programme research projects, publications and events explore how Africa's expanding partnerships are reshaping traditional alliances and positioning the continent as a major player in global diplomacy.
+As part of this research focus, programme work seeks to improve understanding of individual countries' political and economic diplomacy and strategic autonomy; evolving relations with traditional partners such as the EU and the UK; emerging or deepening relations with countries in the Asia-Pacific region and the Gulf states: and re-engagement with Central and Eastern Europe (CEE) and Russia.